DavTho1983/Tasklist/README.md

 When an account is created, an email is sent to the user's email address.

+At the top, a search function queries task titles.
+It is very basic, but could easily be expanded to allow more complex searches.

 At the bottom of the screen, a form allows access to an asynchronous task using celery.
 The task is just simple addition, but the structure of the project allows more complex tasks to be built into the project later.